 - Photo galleries: View photo galleries from each day at SABR 43

-- The host Larry Dierker Chapter pulled out all the stops for more than 500 attendees and guests at our 44th annual convention, including the chapter's namesake himself, the Houston Astros icon and longtime SABR member Dierker who delivered the keynote speech at the SABR 44 Awards Luncheon.
+- The host Larry Dierker Chapter pulled out all the stops for the 540 attendees and guests at our 44th annual convention, including the chapter's namesake himself, the Houston Astros icon and longtime SABR member Dierker who delivered the keynote speech at the SABR 44 Awards Luncheon.
 Astros president Reid Ryan spoke about growing up as the son of a Hall of Famer and his career in baseball, while Roger Clemens made a rare public appearance for the College Baseball Panel with Mike Gustafson, Jim Gilligan, and Mike Vance.
 The highlight of the conference was our visit to Minute Maid Park on Saturday for a special ballpark session in the historic and beautiful Union Station atrium.
 Thanks to the Astros' hospitality, we held two panel discussions before the game on Andy Pettitte Jersey Night, including an Astros Player Panel with Art Howe, Alan Ashby, and Dierker, followed by the Decision Sciences Panel led by GM Jeff Luhnow.
 Afterward, the Astros and Blue Jays put on a tremendous show in a game that featured an inside-the-park homer, a homer off the train tracks, Jose Altuve running wild, and two over-the-wall defensive gems.
 Other panels included a Houston Colt .45s Panel with Jimmy Wynn and other early Houston stars; the 1980 Houston Astros Panel with Jose Cruz, Enos Cabell, coach Deacon Jones, and former GM Tal Smith; the Media Panel with Bill Brown, Buck Martinez, Alyson Footer, and Evan Drellich; the Women in Baseball Panel with Jana Howser, Footer, Leila Rahimi, and Marie "Red" Mahoney; and the From Playing Field to Front Office Panel with Dr. Bobby Brown, Bob Watson, and Eddie Robinson.
 We also visited Constellation Field, home of the Atlantic League's Sugar Land Skeeters, where Tal Smith and Ira Liebman, voice of the Skeeters, spoke before the game.

 - Complete coverage: For full coverage from SABR 44, visit SABR.org/convention/2014